Icarus: enhancing survivability of British Army Vehicles

 - Ensure that MIPS solutions are acceptable to, and seen as best practice by, potential adopters.

-If you fall into any of the following categories, we would encourage you to join the group: Icarus Delivery Team; APS Product Supply Chain, MOD Departments; Academic Bodies; Legislative Organisations.
+We would encourage you to join the group should you fall into any of the following categories: Icarus Delivery Team; APS Product Supply Chain, MOD Departments; Academic Bodies; Legislative Organisations.

 - Receive updates on MOD’s thinking and approach to the future acquisition, deployment, and sustainment of active protection capability across the British Army vehicle fleet.